hasnain1230/Word_Wrap/README.md

 You can also use `grip` by installing `pip3 install --upgrade pip grip` and then `grip <path-to-README.md>`.
 This will create a local server that you can access to view the Markdown file.** <br/><br/>

-**While you can use the PDF also included in this write-up, we highly recommend you to use a Markdown editor as the PDF may have formatting imperfections.
+**While you can use the PDF also included here, we highly recommend you to use a Markdown editor as the PDF may have formatting imperfections.
 While we did our best to validate it, for the easiest experience, we highly recommend using one of the options above.**

 # Authors
 - Carolette Saguil (cas699)